Richard Shine: Career

 Research by Shine’s group (“Team Bufo”) also measured ecological impacts of invasive cane toads, revealing a complex pattern whereby some native species benefit rather than suffer from toad invasion.
 The major victims are large predators (poisoned by eating toxic toads) and the main beneficiaries are the species previously consumed by those predators.
 The research then extended to new methods for toad control, and Shine (in collaboration with Michael Crossland and Robert Capon) found that the cannibalistic nature of cane toad tadpoles can be turned against them.
 Toad tadpoles are attracted to the toxins of adult toads (which they use as a cue to find newly laid toad eggs) and so can be trapped using the toxin as a bait.
 Within the first year of its use by community groups, this method is thought to have removed more than a million cane toad tadpoles from natural waterbodies.
 The same research team also discovered a suppression pheromone, produced by older toad tadpoles to kill younger ones, that may be useful for toad control.

+Beginning in 2023, Shine and his team also began exploring the use of genetic modification (via CRISPER-Cas9) as a means of toad control.
+Their first approach is to use toads to control their own populations, to obtain highly targeted suppression.
+The method uses tadpoles whose ability to metamorphose to the terrestrial stage has been blocked by gene knockout.
+By consuming newly-laid eggs, the “Peter Pan” (non-metamorphosing) cannibalistic tadpoles may offer a long-running block to further cane toad breeding within the waterbody.